newlomar/my-nvim-cheatsheet/cheatsheet.md

- - When you do a search:
+ - When you do a word search:
     - **n** for going for the next occurrence
     - **N** for going for the previous ocurrence